Niwot High School

 Niwot High School (NHS) is a public high school located in Niwot, Colorado.
 It is the International Baccalaureate high school of the St. Vrain Valley School District.

 Background

 Niwot High School is situated about halfway between the cities of Boulder and Longmont in the small unincorporated town of Niwot.
 First opened in 1972, Niwot High School has been a part of the community for over 50 years.

 Niwot High School enrolled 1,177 students in the 2019-2020 school year.
 For students of Sunset Middle School, Niwot High School is the default location to continue their education.
 The school also attracts students from throughout the school district to participate in its International Baccalaureate program.
 The number of graduates in each class is typically around 300 students.

+Demographics

+The demographic breakdown of the 1,509 students attending in the 2024-2025 school year: